Kahler-Einstein metrics with edge singularities: Preliminaries

 with $\phi_0$ given by \eqref{PhizeroEq}.
 In the remainder of this article, we refer to $\o$ as the reference metric.
 Define $f_\o$ by

 where $[D]$ denotes the current of integration along $D$, and with the normalization

-We call this the twisted Ricci potential; this terminology refers to the fact that the adjoint bundle $K_M+(1-\be)L_D$ takes the place of the canonical bundle $K_M$.
-Alternatively, one can also think of $\Ric\o-(1-\be)[D]$ as a kind of Bakery-\'Emery Ricci tensor.
-By (\ref{ddbarPhioneFirstEq}),
+We call this the twisted Ricci potential (see Lemma \ref{foAsympExpansionLemma} for precise regularity of $f_\o$); this terminology refers to the fact that the adjoint bundle $K_M+(1-\be)L_D$ takes the place of the canonical bundle $K_M$.
+Alternatively, one can also think of $\Ric\o-2\pi(1-\be)[D]$ as a kind of Bakry-\'Emery Ricci tensor.